flowtsohg/mdx-m3-optimizer/README.md

 mdx-m3-optimizer
 ================

-Optimizes MDX and M3 files used by the games Warcraft 3 and Starcraft 2 respectively
+Optimizes MDX and M3 files used by the games Warcraft 3 and Starcraft 2 respectively.